vladshu20/tech-writer/README.md

 ## Getting Started

 Firstly, to get Grafana installed from Docker you need to decide which image of Grafana to choose: either * [Alpine](https://hub.docker.com/_/alpine) or [Ubuntu](https://hub.docker.com/_/ubuntu).
-Alpine one is smaller and more secure because it’s base is [Alpine Linux distribution](https://alpinelinux.org/), that is small by its nature.
+Alpine one is smaller and more secure because it’s base is [Alpine Linux distribution](https://alpinelinux.org/).
 Ubuntu-based image is for those, who prefer [Ubuntu](Ubuntu) and/or who are dependent on certain tooling not available for Alpine.

 Secondly, you need to go to the Docker image, choose architecture, look for tag ubuntu: latest, that will ensure the latest version of the image and copy-paste command in your terminal.
 After that image will be installed:
 ![](https://github.com/vladshu20/tech-writer/blob/pictures/image5.png)